PietroLeoncini/Surgical-Synthetic-Data-Generation-and-Segmentation/Unity/README.md

 # Unity Environments for Synthetic Dataset Generation

 ## Overview
 This folder contains Unity Environments, with other useful files, and Randomizers specifically designed for generating synthetic datasets with increasing levels of realism.
-These environments were developed to replicate endoscopic surgical views and facilitate automated annotation using the **Unity Perception Package**.
+These environments were developed to replicate endoscopic surgical views and facilitate automated annotation using the [Unity Perception Package](https://docs.unity3d.com/Packages/com.unity.perception@1.0/manual/index.html).

 ## Contents:
 1. **3D-Models**:
-   - 3D Models of objects as Unity file, also available as .obj files in [3D-Models](https://github.com/PietroLeoncini/Surgical-Synthetic-Data-Generation-and-Segmentation/tree/main/3D-Models) to allow for any changes
+   - 3D Models of objects as Unity file, also available as `.obj` files in [3D-Models](https://github.com/PietroLeoncini/Surgical-Synthetic-Data-Generation-and-Segmentation/tree/main/3D-Models) to allow for any changes
 2. **Environments**
    1. **Random**:
       - Objects placed randomly to ensure diverse orientations and positions.